LAST UPDATED: 6 September 2019

 - Consider sharing your backyard fruit with wildlife and avoid using fruit tree netting in your garden.
 If you must, be sure that it’s wildlife ‘safe’ – with holes that you can’t poke a finger through.
 Most calls about flying foxes to wildlife rescuers involve animals who have become tangled in unsafe netting on fruit trees — often resulting in injury and even death.
 Netting that's safer for native animals is available at all good nurseries as well as at Bunnings.

-- Write to the Federal Environment Minister, Melissa Price at and urge her to help protect these native animals — who are already vulnerable to extinction due to habitat destruction -- rather than make their existence even more difficult.
+- Write to the Federal Environment Minister, Sussan Ley at and urge her to help protect these native animals — who are already vulnerable to extinction due to habitat destruction -- rather than make their existence even more difficult.